NLnetLabs/simdzone/FORMAT.md

   "$DATE" and "$GENERATE" (and "$TTL" before RFC2308) are considered valid domain names in other implementations (based on what is accepted for domain names, see earlier points).
-It seems "$" is better considered a reserved character (possibly limiting it's special special status to the start of the line), to allow for reliable extensibility in the future.
+It seems "$" is better considered a reserved character (possibly limiting its special status to the start of the line), to allow for reliable extensibility in the future.

   > BIND seems to already throw an error if "$" is encountered, see
   > `lib/dns/master.c`.
 Presumably, the "$DATE" directive is written when the
   > zone is written to disk(?)
-In the code it is refererred to as
+In the code it is referred to as
   > __dump_time__ and later used to calculate __ttl_offset__.

 * BIND10 had a nice writeup on zone files, kindly provided by Shane Kerr.